EarthEdSTEM/earthed-iot-programs-tutorials/T_IoT_Network_3.md

 ![](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/T_IoT_Network/IoT_Network_Banner.gif)
 About this section
 -----------------
-In the previous section, we created code to simulate an IoT gateway device (in this case a fan).
+In the previous section, we created code to simulate an IoT gateway.
 In this section, we will code a sensor.<br>
 If you haven't done so already, disconnect the previous micro:bit from your computer.<br>
-Connect and pair the micro:bit you intend to use as the Gateway.
+Connect and pair the micro:bit you intend to use as the Gateway.<br>
 **This is the third and final part of this tutorial sequence.**<br>